Performance of universal machine learning potentials in global optimization of inorganic crystal structures: Ground state perturbations

 Local optimizations of the three prototypes with each uMLP were performed starting from conventional PBE-relaxed unit cells, and Fig.~\ref{fig-01} displays the energy of the oP10 and mP20 derivatives relative to the undistorted oI10 structure in each compound.
 For FeB$_4$, all uMLPs capture the dynamical instability of the oI10 prototype with respect to the $\Gamma$-point B phonon mode which generates oP10 with an unexpected {\it increase} of the DOS at the Fermi level~\cite{ak16}.
-However, MG shows no measurable energy gain, GR underestimates the stabilization by a factor of five, MS overestimates it twofold, and PT, SN, and MS favor further monoclinic distortion.
-The full relaxation of the oP10 prototype reduces the right angle in the B$_4$ units to about 60$^\circ$ and increases the coordination of half of the B atoms by bringing a neighbor within a near-covalent 1.9~\AA\ bond length in all but the MG parametrization (see Table S2).
-For CrB$_4$, EQ, EN, MC, SN, PT, and MS are able to reproduce the slight favorability of the oP10 prototype.
-For MnB$_4$, GR, OR, and MG find oI10 to be locally stable, SN, MC, and PT improve it to the oP10 derivative, MS introduces a slight mP20 distortion, and only EN and EQ correctly identify mP20 as the ground state.
-The two models are in quantitative agreement with PBE, matching the stabilization gain to within 10 meV/atom and the dimerized Mn-Mn nearest distances, which contract from 2.93~\AA\ in oI10 down to 2.65~\AA\ in mP20, to within 1\%.
+However, MG shows no measurable energy gain, GR underestimates the stabilization by a factor of five, MS overestimates it twofold, and \RR{MC, SN, and MS} favor further monoclinic distortion.
+The full relaxation of the oP10 prototype reduces the right angle in the B$_4$ units to about 60$^\circ$ and increases the coordination of half of the B atoms by bringing a neighbor within a near-covalent 1.9~\AA\ bond length in all but the MG parametrization \RR{(see Table S3)}.
+For CrB$_4$, EQ, EN, MC, SN, PT, and MS are able to reproduce the favorability of the oP10 prototype.
+For MnB$_4$, GR, OR, and MG find oI10 to be locally stable, SN, MS \RR{and MC} improve it to the oP10 derivative, \RR{and EN, EQ, and PT correctly identify mP20 as the ground state.} The three models are in quantitative agreement with PBE, matching the stabilization gain to within 15 meV/atom and the dimerized Mn-Mn nearest distances, which contract from 2.93~\AA\ in oI10 down to 2.65~\AA\ in mP20, to within 1\%. \RR{As shown in Fig. S9, all three legacy variants perform well describing CrB$_4$, but PT$^*$ and MC$^*$ fail to reproduce the mP20 stabilization for MnB$_4$ and PT$^*$ and EQ$^*$ incorrectly favor the mP20 distortion for FeB$_4$.
+Overall, the latest EQ and PT versions improve the description across the MB$_4$ series, whereas MC displays more pronounced deviations from the reference method.}